Attention women writers: We want your scripts!

 May I perform in my own work?
 Ask your director!
 Your director will work directly with you and include you in the rehearsal process.

 When are the shows?
-The Festival will run Fridays, November 22, 29, December 6, and 13, 2013, at 9:00 p.m. in the Skybox Theater.
-Accepted submissions will be assigned a time slot during one of those shows.
-Technical rehearsals will be on the Monday prior to the show at 10:00 p.m.
+The Festival will run Fridays, November 21, 28; December 5 & 12, 2014, at 7:30 p.m. in the Skybox Theater.
+Accepted submissions will be assigned one time slot during one of those shows.
+Each show is different.
+Technical rehearsals will be on the Tuesday of the same week as the show at 10:00 p.m.

 How do I make a submission?

-- Scripts should be written in “stage” format (not film or TV format, please!)
+- Scripts must be written in “stage” format (not film or TV format, please!)

-- Scripts should be a Word or pdf document ONLY.
+- Scripts must be a Word document or PDF format ONLY.
 Other formats, including Final Draft, will not be accepted.
-(If you work in an application like Final Draft, save the final as a pdf.)
+(If you work in an application like Final Draft, save the final as a PDF.)

 - The first page of the script must be a Cover Page with the following information: